-We had cash of \$9,880 as of June 30, 2006.
-In the opinion of management, our available funds will not satisfy our working capital requirements for the next twelve months.
-Our forecast for the period for which our financial resources will be adequate to support our operations involves risks and uncertainties and actual results could fail as a result of a number of factors.
-Besides generating revenue from our current operations, we may need to raise additional capital to conduct further marketing activities and expand our operations to the point at which we are able to operate profitably.
-Other than anticipated increases in marketing expenses and the legal and accounting costs of becoming a public company, we are not aware of any other known trends, events or uncertainties, which may affect our future liquidity.
+Besides generating revenue from our current operations, we will need to raise approximately \$50,000 to continue operating at our current rate.
+At our current level of operation, we are not able to operate profitably.
+In order to conduct further marketing activities and expand our operations to the point at which we are able to operate profitably, we believe we would need to raise \$50,000, which would be used for conducting marketing activities.
+Other than proposed increases in marketing expenses and the anticipated increases in legal and accounting costs of becoming a public company, we are not aware of any other known trends, events or uncertainties, which may affect our future liquidity.

-In the event that we experience a shortfall in our capital, we intend to pursue capital through public or private financing as well as borrowings and other sources, such as our officers and directors.
+In the event that we experience a shortfall in our capital, we intend to pursue capital through public or private financing as well as borrowings and other sources, such as our officer and directors.
 We cannot guaranty that additional funding will be available on favorable terms, if at all.
 If adequate funds are not available, then our ability to expand our operations may be significantly hindered.
-If adequate funds are not available, we believe that our officers and directors will contribute funds to pay for our expenses to achieve our objectives over the next twelve months.
-However, our officers and directors are not committed to contribute funds to pay for our expenses.
+If adequate funds are not available, we believe that our officer and directors will contribute funds to pay for our expenses to achieve our objectives over the next twelve months.
+However, our officer and directors are not committed to contribute funds to pay for our expenses.

-Our belief that our officers and directors will pay our expenses is based on the fact that our officers and directors collectively own 3,007,500 shares of our common stock, which equals approximately 80% of our outstanding common stock.
-We believe that our officers and directors will continue to pay our expenses as long as they maintain their ownership of our common stock.
-However, our officers and directors are not committed to contribute additional capital.
+Our belief that our officer and directors will pay our expenses is based on the fact that our officer and directors collectively own 3,007,500 shares of our common stock, which equals approximately 80% of our outstanding common stock.
+We believe that our officer and directors will continue to pay our expenses as long as they maintain their ownership of our common stock.
+However, our officer and directors are not committed to contribute additional capital.